exeme-project/exeme-lang/README.md

 Exeme is designed to:

 * Run as fast as C++.
-* Be written in a way that is easy to read, understand, and write.
-High quality code merits easy development, and Exeme embodies this.
+* Be written in a way that is easy to read, understand and write.
+High quality code deserves easy development, and Exeme is the epitome of this.
-* Support practical code safety / testing mechanisms.
+* Support practical code security / testing mechanisms.
-* Support fast and scalable development.
+* Support a fast and scalable development process.
-* Support all modern OS platforms, and provide APIs that are OS independent.
+* Support all modern OS platforms and provide OS independent APIs.
-* Have interoperability with existing C++ code, leading to easy migration.
+* Interoperable with existing C++ code, enabling easy migration.

-While many languages share subsets of these goals, the combination of them together into one programming language is what sets Exeme apart.
+While many languages share subsets of these goals, combining them together is what sets Exeme apart.

-> **Note** If you are interested in a deeper understanding of our goals, the [**`docs/project/goals.md`**](docs/project/goals.md) file fleshes out these ideas, and provides a deeper view into the goals for the Exeme project.
+> **Note** If you are interested in a deeper understanding of our goals, the [**`docs/project/goals.md`**](docs/project/goals.md) file fleshes out these ideas, and provides a deeper insight into the goals of the Exeme project.

 ## Project status